Recipe For Banana Oat Muffins

 - 2 eggs

-- ¼ cup olive oil or any other oil you use in baking
+- ¼ cup olive oil or melted coconut oil

-- ¼ cup of coconut or almond milk sub any milk
+- 1/2 cup oat or almond milk sub any milk

 - 2 overripe bananas mashed about one cup